cjohansen/courier/README.md

 ### `(courier.http/cache-fn {:ttl :ttl-fn :cacheable?})`

 Returns a function that can be passed as `:cache-fn` to `courier.http/request`.
-Either set `:ttl` to a number of milliseconds to cache results, or set `:ttl` to a function that will return the number of milliseconds.
+Either set `:ttl` to a number of milliseconds to cache results, or set `:ttl-fn` to a function that will return the number of milliseconds.
 If set, it will be passed a map of `:req` and `:res` to aid in the decision.

 If you only want to cache some request/response pairs, pass a function to